Master of Culture Health and Medicine, College of Arts and Social Sciences

 Nerida began her training in demography in 2010 at the university of California and subsequently joined ANU to complete her PhD as a Sir Roland Wilson scholar.
 Her PhD undertook applied demographic research of Australia’s aged and ageing population.
 She examined the size, structure and characteristics of the aged population across 328 regions of Australia, looking at; healthy life and working life expectancies; lifespan and life course disparity; and projections of growth and settlement of the aged population through to 2031.
 She was also a student affiliate of the Centre of Excellence in Population Ageing Research.

 Nerida worked in the Department of the Prime Minister and Cabinet (PM&C) from 2006 to 2015 on a wide range of social policy issues.
-She was the Departmental Liaison Officer in the Office of the Cabinet Secretary in 2008 and 2009 and also headed the International and Trade Analysis Unit for the Department of the Treasury during 2015 and 2016.
+After completing the Sir Roland Wilson Scholarship, Nerida rejoined the Australian Public Service and advanced to the Senior Executive Service.
+Since 2016 she has worked in the Department of Social Services, Treasury and Department of Education.

 Dr